MohsenYN/mohsenyn.github.io/about-us.md

 accent_image: /assets/img/Introdcution.jpg
 ---

-The Dry Bean Breeding & Computational Biology Program at the University of Guelph is a cornerstone of agricultural innovation, dedicated to advancing dry bean varieties since 1977.
-Leding by Dr. Mohsen Yoosefzadeh Najafabadi, we combine decades of breeding expertise with modern computational tools to deliver resilient, high-quality beans for Ontario growers and global markets.
+The Dry Bean Breeding & Computational Biology Program at the University of Guelph is a cornerstone of agricultural innovation.
+Since 1977, we have been dedicated to advancing dry bean varieties.
+We combine decades of breeding expertise with modern computational tools to deliver resilient, high-quality beans for Ontario growers and global markets.

 ---